 - Provide ways to communicate: Using the freelance site’s built-in project management tools, you can manage your new freelance employee by providing and exchanging detailed project information.
 You and your freelancer can upload and share documents related to the project, provide feedback or answer questions, and even chat back and forth through the system.
 Many of the freelance websites offer integration with popular project management applications, so you may find that you just need to connect with one that your company already uses.

-- Track time for a better picture: To truly know how your freelancer works, and to see up-to-date progress, requires your freelancer to install and use a time tracking software like Hubstaff to supplement the freelance site’s time tracking software.
+- Track time for a better picture: To truly know how your freelancer works, and to see up-to-date progress, requires your freelancer to install and use a time tracking software like Hubstaff.
 This app will accurately record time your freelancer spent working on your project, as well as capture random screenshots throughout the course of the day.
 Time tracking provides accountability as well as visibility to improve your processes and outcomes.

 Hiring freelance talent through a freelance talent website might be worth your time if you lack the internal resources or connections to find talent through other tried-and-true methods.
 If you are willing to spend some time reviewing the freelancer websites to find the right fit, and take care when selecting and managing your freelancer, you will have a greater chance for success.